 The question asked us to calculate the lateral surface area of the cylinder below.
 And we can see this cylinder has a height of 13 centimetres and a diameter of 10 centimetres.
 So first of all, note the question has asked for the lateral surface area.
 So we’re only interested in that curved part, not the full surface area including the top and the base.
 So remember the formula that we need here is that the lateral surface area is equal to two 𝜋𝑟ℎ.
 So in this question, ℎ, well that’s 13 centimetres, and 𝑟 remember presents the radius.
 We haven’t got the radius.
 We’ve got the diameter which is 10.
 So the radius is half of that which is five.
 So our calculation then is the lateral surface area is two times 𝜋 times five times 13.

 Now actually remember that that two 𝜋𝑟 in the formula for the lateral surface area is representing the circumference of the circle.
 And another way to write that would have been 𝜋𝑑.
-So rather than dividing this value of ten by two to get the radius and including the factor of two in the formula, we could actually have just done 𝜋𝑑ℎ and then 𝜋 times ten times thirteen.
+So rather than dividing this value of 10 by two to get the radius and including the factor of two in the formula, we could actually have just done 𝜋𝑑ℎ and then 𝜋 times 10 times 13.
 So rather than dividing by two and multiplying by two, we could have got about in a slightly simpler way.